apache/geode-benchmarks/README.md

 }
 ```

+## cluster topology

+The default topology is client/server.
+Several tests support being run in a cluster topology
+where work is done directly in the servers and no client caches exist.
+To enable this,
+specify `-PwithClusterTopology`.

+Tests that support this topology are

+ReplicatedPutBenchmark
+ReplicatedGetBenchmark
+PartitionedPutBenchmark
+PartitionedGetBenchmark

 ## SNI

 On AWS, you can run any benchmark on a topology that routes all client-server communication through an SNI proxy (HAproxy).